MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 OPEN ISSUE:

-“If number of started dialogs is much greater than number of completed, users do not complete the dialog flow.
-Troubleshoot dialog logic.”
+"If number of started dialogs is much greater than number of completed, users do not complete the dialog flow.
+Troubleshoot dialog logic."

 you can use the funnel view to understand where step dropoff is.
 If there is a doc describing how to do that in our docs, point to it...